Road Trip Northern Spain: Coast and Mountains (5–7 Days)

 Winding coastal road in northern Spain with green cliffs and Atlantic Ocean

 Northern Spain is often called Green Spain — España Verde — and the contrast with the south is immediate.
-Basque coast cliffs, Cantabrian beaches backed by mountains, ancient pilgrimage roads, cider houses, pintxos bars and a landscape that stays green year-round because it rains, reliably, whenever it feels like it.
-This is not a sunshine-guaranteed Mediterranean road trip.
-It is something different and, for many drivers, considerably more interesting.
+Basque coast cliffs, Cantabrian beaches backed by mountains, a coastal pilgrimage road, cider houses, pintxos bars and a landscape that stays green year-round because it rains here, reliably, whatever the season.
+This isn’t a sunshine-guaranteed Mediterranean road trip.
+It’s something else, and for a lot of drivers, more interesting for it.

 Where to start